pkumarth/interview/DE Interview.md

 Q1.
 Who is ur client ?
 Q2.
 What is the impact of the project on business?
 Q3.
 What is the data domain?

-DE Basic :
-—————
-1. Project tech stake and architecture?
-2. List of file format/storage format used in hive?
-Like  orc. avro,parquet?
-Explain from your project and why u have selected orc or parquet?
-3. What is different between partition and bucket?
-When to use partition?When to use bucket?
-Explain with 10 record file
-4. Repartition and coalesce ?
-Explain mechanism and performance impact?
-5. How hammy output task get created in spark?
-6. Write a spark word count program in pyspark?
-7. Write a program to join two table by reading file using data frame save in orc ,Avro and parquet?
-8. I have two blocks in hdfs ,how many input  task count get created in spark?
-9. What is default partition in MapReduce and Spark?
-How it is creating partition ?
-Tell me formula with sample?
-10. Hive Bucket internal formula?
-11. Hive acid table?We are using for OLAP not OLTP?
-12. How to create a hive acid table?
-Ans- enable txn

 Spark Architecture:
 ------------------